Future-House/paper-qa/README.md

 | **3.
 Generate Answer** | - Put best summaries into prompt with context                             |
 |                        | - Generate answer with prompt                                             |

-However, the underlying agent can go in any order - for example doing a narrow and broad search, or using different phrasing for the gather evidence step.
+The phases can go in any order.
+For example, an LLM agent might do a narrow and broad search, or using different phrasing for the gather evidence step from the generate answer step.

 ### CLI